-Impression share as a KPI is not just a flawed approach to your Paid Search/Search Engine Marketing (SEM) strategy, it's actually disorientating.
+Impression share as a KPI is not just a flawed approach to your Paid Search/Search Engine Marketing (SEM) strategy; it's disorientating.

-The core of how it's calculated is the bane of its existence and despite how well it might sound as a KPI, it's very easy to manipulate, extremely inconsistent and steers you towards your inevitable demise.
+The core of how it's calculated is the bane of its existence, and despite how well it might sound as a KPI, it's effortless to manipulate, extremely inconsistent and steers you towards your inevitable demise.

 If you're on the business/client end, the focus on impression share as a KPI moves you further away from the ROI of paid search, causing you unable to answer the question "how does paid search contribute to the bottom line".

-Which is why I find it puzzling why "Impression Share" gets so much support and buzz to be used as a KPI.
+Which is why I find it puzzling that "Impression Share" gets so much support to be used as a KPI.

-I'm very glad that I'm seeing more coverage online on why Impression Share is a bad metric and this post is inspired by one of them.
+I'm delighted that I see more coverage online on why Impression Share is a lousy metric, and this post is inspired by one of them.

-As a paid search practitioner previously and the paid search lead on the client side now, I believe I should contribute to the good of the SEM community by voicing my thoughts on why you shouldn't, ever, look at impression share and if your client is addicted to it, take this material and shove it to their face.
+As a paid search practitioner on the client-side, I should contribute to the good of the SEM community by voicing my thoughts on why you shouldn't, ever, look at impression share and if your client is addicted to it, take this material and shove it to their face.

 This post is based on the content of the help article present at the publishing date of this post.
 We'll be talking about Google search engine in this post.